-This article will give you 15 quick tips – so you get better results the next time you go chasing after mountains.
+Ready to get better results the next time you go chasing after mountains?
+Let’s dive right in.

 Mountains, by nature, are huge.
 You don’t have to get the entire thing in the frame.
 It’s just as acceptable to fill the frame with a certain element that draws your attention.
 This will make the mountain the background in your images.